deeppavlov/dream/annotators/wiki_parser/README.md

 # Parsing new Wikidata dump:

+First, you should download a new Wikidata dump from https://dumps.wikimedia.org/wikidatawiki/entities/ in the format json.bz2.

-Parsing dump to extract triplets:
+Parsing json.bz2 dump to extract triplets:

 ```bash
 python3 wiki_process.py -f <dump_fname> -d <directory_to_save_extracted_triplets>